karolko9/Eventer/README.md

 # 🧑‍💻 Eventer
 ## Project Description :mag:
-Eventy.app is a platform that connects event attendees and organizers.
+Eventer is a platform that connects event attendees and organizers.
 Quickly find events that interest you, or create your own and reach a new audience.
 All in one, user-friendly place.

 ## First version features 💡
 - Creating events